dhh1128/codecraft.co/the-8th-characteristic.md

   - author: Daniel Hardman
     date: 2013-03-16 14:24:56
     comment: |
       It *is* fun to work on the front side of the curve.
 No doubt about it.
 We became engineers because we liked building something new and wonderful.
-I wish business people would let go of the misconception that once a feature has been built, it is "done"--and that it will continue to make them money in perpetuity.
+I wish business people would let go of the misconception that once a feature has been built, it is "done" &mdash; and that it will continue to make them money in perpetuity.
 The truth is, features have carrying costs, and the health of a codebase requires steady maintenance and periodic upgrades.
   - author: Stanley Sawyer
     date: 2022-06-14 18:37:58
     comment: |